Do you need tax advice?

 Dutch VAT registered businesses need to complete a Dutch VAT return for each VAT period.
 VAT periods are typically on a quarterly basis.
 However, smaller businesses can simplify their VAT filing requirement by opting for an annual VAT period.

 What needs to be included in a Dutch VAT return?

-Your VAT return summarizes all the transactions that took place during that VAT period.
-The VAT return summarizes your sales and purchases and the VAT relating to them.
+Your VAT return summarises all the transactions that took place during that VAT period.
+The VAT return summarises your sales and purchases and the VAT relating to them.
 All the information you need should be in your VAT records.

 What is the filing deadline for a Dutch VAT return?

 VAT returns are due within one month after the end of the VAT period.
 Payment of any VAT owed is due at the same time.
-If a VAT return is not filed within the deadline or a VAT owing to be paid, is not paid within one month after the end of the VAT period a fine will be due.
+If a VAT return is not filed within the deadline, or VAT due is not paid within one month after the end of the VAT period, a fine will be due.

 What does it cost to file a Dutch VAT return?

 A Nil return stating that no VAT is due or is refundable could be done for a minimum amount of € 150.
 Generally, the gathering and verifying of information and costs requires some time to be taken into account, however.
 We provide a fee estimate beforehand which is tailored to suit the complexity of the VAT return which needs to be filed.

 What is the difference between the Dutch VAT rates?